 For years Catherine has been interested in global environmental issues and has tried to use art to bring these subjects into the public view.
 From campaigning for fairtrade with the FairTrade Foundation in the early 90s, taking a giant mug to the Houses of Parliament and successfully persuading the canteen to serve fairtrade tea and coffee, to donating work to the Medical Foundation, Terence Higgins Trust, Crescent Support and Great Ormond St Hospital.
 Recently Catherine organised an exhibition for World Toilet Day, supporting UN Water in highlighting the social and health problems in disadvantaged areas of the world and the 2.4 billion people without access to a toilet.

 Catherine became a member of ArtCan an arts charity supporting and promoting emerging artists.
 In conjunction with WITP Art and director Kate Enters, Catherine organised and co-curated an exhibition for World Water Day called Every Drop Counts in Clerkenwell London, using the 2017 UN Water theme Wastewater.
 Along with this Catherine and WITP will be held art workshops for children and adults, with help from WaterAid.UK and Thames Water called Message in a Bottle in the Wetland Centre Barnes and the Unicorn Theatre Tooley Street.
 Catherine is now the Philanthropic Progamme Director for Artcan looking for ways the team can create exhibitions that raise awareness of global issues and partner with charities to support practical solutions

-May 2017 Catherine will be exhibiting in Global Reactive, and international exhibition highlighting the ongoing issues around the nuclear power plant in Fukushima.
+May 2017 Catherine will be exhibited in Global Reactive, an international exhibition highlighting the ongoing issues around the nuclear power plant in Fukushima.
 Each artist will be interpreting a five line poem “gogyohshi” from the poet Taro Aizu, born in Fukushima, many international poetry awards.